Bell Rock Lighthouse: Construction

 In early 1808, work at the rock resumed.
 The beacon house barracks was completed and the first three courses of stone for the lighthouse were laid.
 In the whole of this second season only 80 hours of building work took place on the rock.
 During this time, while the beacon house barracks were still under construction, a young worker was knocked unconscious by a buoy ring and drowned.
 As he had been the primary breadwinner for his family, Stevenson offered the now-vacant position to his younger brother, Alexander Scott, who accepted.

-In September 1808 John Bonnyman, a stonemason, had to have a finger amputated following an accident with the beam crane on the Rock; as recompense for this mishap he was later appointed one of the first lighthouse keepers.
+In September 1808, John Bonnyman, a stonemason, had to have a finger amputated following an accident with the beam crane on the Rock; as recompense for this mishap he was later appointed one of the first lighthouse keepers.

 Stevenson was frustrated by a visit from Rennie, in 1809, whom he saw as interfering with his work.
 As a strategy to ward off further visits, he wrote Rennie a total of 82 letters, asking detailed questions about a large range of construction issues (including what type of window putty and locks to use).
 Rennie replied in detail to every letter, but Stevenson largely ignored the replies.

-In June 1809 one of the principal builders, Michael Wishart, was caught beneath a crane when it collapsed, and his feet were severely injured, preventing him from working further on the project.
+In June 1809, one of the principal builders, Michael Wishart, was caught beneath a crane when it collapsed, and his feet were severely injured, preventing him from working further on the project.
 He asked Stevenson if he could be appointed lighthouse keeper and he ultimately took up a position as assistant keeper in 1811.

 Work stopped on 22 August 1809, by which time a large part of the tower had been completed.

 In January 1810, Stevenson's twins died of whooping cough, and a fortnight later his youngest daughter Janet also died of this disease.
 Rennie wrote Stevenson a consoling letter.
 During this final period of construction the lighthouse became something of a tourist attraction.
 Many people were anxious to see the completion of the tallest off-shore lighthouse in the world.
 In this final season, while the men were staying in the beacon house, a 7-hour storm struck.
 Worker Charles Henderson was lost, and his body was never found.
-Work was finally completed after having consumed about 2500 granite stones, all carried by one horse, Bassey.
+Work was finally completed after having consumed about 2500 granite stones, all drawn by one horse, Bassey.

-Ultimately, the project came in 50 per cent above the original estimate of £42,000 (2009: £) budget.
+Ultimately, the project came in 50 percent above the original estimate of £42,000 (2009: £) budget.
 Since the construction of the lighthouse the only recorded shipwrecks have been that of HMS Argyll during wartime blackouts in 1915 and the Banff-registered cargo vessel Rosecraig that ran aground in fog on the evening of 21 September 1908, and sank.
 Her seven crew members were saved.

+Operation

+The tower was automated in 1988.
+Superintendence and management of the light remains the responsibility of the Northern Lighthouse Board, as part of their responsibility for Scotland and the Isle of Man.
+For example in 2025 they sought planning permission to repair the access path from the helipad across the rock to the lighthouse.